baqeryan/dpi-wordpress-ionic2-app/README.md

-# Wordpress Client with Ionic 2 For DpiCollge
+# Wordpress Client App with Ionic 2 For DpiCollge

 # Steps to use
 * clone this repo